 - Physical Exam: Our Encinitas dentist will press against the skin and tissues around your neck and cheeks.
 She’ll also examine the inside of your mouth to look for red or white lesions, sores and other discolorations in your tissues.
 If something unusual is found, we’ll take a sample for a biopsy.
 If the results are positive for oral cancer, the next step will be to discuss treatments.

 - Specialized Light: One of the best ways to detect oral cancer is to use a specialized black light on the tissues.
 The light changes depending on if it falls on healthy tissues or cancerous tissues, making it more obvious to find problem areas.

 The Benefits Of A Professional Cleaning

-Visiting Dr. Diane W. Sherman for a hygiene cleaning is as beneficial as a health check-up with your doctor.
+Visiting Dr. Sherman for a hygiene cleaning is as beneficial as a health check-up with your doctor.
 They say that the mouth is the gateway to the body, so whatever occurs in your mouth can affect the rest of your bodily health.
 To reduce your risk of garnering infections and diseases, dental hygiene visits include thorough cleanings.